-The department offers minors in Computer Science and Game Engineering.
+The department offers minors in Cybersecurity, Computer Science, and Game Engineering.

 A minor in Computer Science consists of a minimum of 15 credits, including CS 1124 (Object Oriented Programming) and CS 2134 (Data Structures and Algorithms).
 Students would need to obtain a grade of C- or better in CS 1114 (Intro to Programming & Problem Solving)* and satisfy the prerequisite requirements before enrolling in these courses.
 Students must maintain an average GPA of 2.0 or better in the minor.
 In addition, a required CS course in a BS curriculum cannot be used to satisfy course requirements in the CS minor.
 For transfer students, a least three of the five courses must be taken at the School of Engineering.